Psychologists Specializing in Depression Treatment in Fresno

 · Biological factors – it has been found that persons with depressive disorders have physical changes that occur in the brain.

 · Chemicals in the brain – Neurotransmitters are a chemical released in the brain, which is responsible for many functions.
-In the depressed brain it is known that there is a reduced amount of dopamine and serotonin.
-Dopamine is a chemical that is responsible for happy mood production while serotonin is known for calming.
+In the depressed brain it is known that there is a reduced amount of these essential chemicals that are responsible for both happiness and calming.

 · Learned or inherited traits – Studies have shown that individuals with a blood relative who has a depressive disorder is increasingly prone to this condition.